Epigastric Hernia Repair

 The surgical repair is carried out under general anaesthetic or local anaesthetic.
 This choice is dependent on your own personal preference and what the anaesthetist and surgeon think is best.

 The incision is usually made in the abdominal wall overlaying the site of the hernia.
-The initial part of the surgery is to deal with the pouch (hernia sac) and its contents be returned back into the abdomen.
+The initial part of the surgery is to deal with the pouch (hernia sac) and its contents being returned into the abdomen.
 The second stage is to repair the weakness in the abdominal wall.
-This process is done through either permanent stitches or a patch of nylon mesh that is stitched in place; the wound is then closed using an invisible dissolvable stitch and covered with a waterproof dressing.
+This process is done through either permanent stitches or a patch of nylon mesh that is stitched in place.
+The wound is then closed using an invisible dissolvable stitch and covered with a waterproof dressing.

 What are the risks/complications of surgery?